 The Topgrading Process

 The Topgrading interview process starts with identifying the most important skills for success at any given job, then evaluating candidates against those criteria.
 This goes beyond looking strictly at resumes and past achievements as an indication of potential future performance.
-Employers don’t need to know everything about a person before they hire them, but they do want assurance that there are no glaring red flags and that the candidate is at least a good fit.
+Employers don’t need to know everything about a person before they hire them, but they do want assurance that there are no glaring red flags and that the candidate is at least a good fit, and that’s why some employers conduct the psychometric test in recruitment.
 The Topgrading interview process helps employers ensure that they are making the right decision in hiring a candidate, and it tries to predict future performance.

 Topgraders focus primarily on a candidate’s ability to answer business-oriented questions in a way that demonstrates their skills and abilities.
 This is because Topgraders believe that this shows how well they will perform at the company and whether or not they are a good fit.